Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

 The principle of waterjet metal processing technology

 This method of cutting metals appeared in the middle of the last century.
-Initially, pure water was used, but after a few years, engineers decided to add abrasive sand to the jet, which greatly increased the cutting properties.
+Initially, pure water was used, but engineers added abrasive sand to the jet after a few years, greatly increasing the cutting properties.

-The essence of this technology is to act on the material with a jet of water under strong pressure.
-Today this technology is one of the most dynamically developing and is considered one of the best cutting methods.
+The essence of this technology is to act on the material with a jet of water under intense pressure.
+Today, this technology is one of the most dynamically developing and is considered one of the best cutting methods.

 Waterjet metal cutting is in no way inferior in quality to plasma; laser or mechanical cutting, in addition, such a jet is a tool that is not subject to wear.
 The jet diameter used is different, depending on the type of material.
 Usually, it is 0.5-1.5 mm.
 Due to the small diameter, material waste is very small.

-An important advantage of this technology can be called the fact that cutting can be started from any point of the product.
+An essential advantage of this technology is that cutting can start from any point of the product.

 Any waterjet cutting machine works like this: